Running tests¶

 If you have a tryke server running, connect to it for faster runs:

-The server keeps Python workers warm and caches test discovery, so subsequent runs skip startup overhead.
+The server keeps Python workers warm between file changes and caches test discovery, so subsequent runs skip startup overhead.
+When a watched file changes, the workers are restarted (so the new code loads in a fresh interpreter) and immediately re-warmed in parallel.